-- Sit in a lonely place where you feel relaxed without any disturbance, close your eyes and keep your mind cool.
-Take a deep breath, exhale and feel the sensation. - Visualize all positive aspects of your career and try to avoid the negative thoughts, imagine that you are appearing for the interview.
-Feel that you are answering all questions asked very positively with the interviewers displaying confidence that makes you feel good and boosts your morale. - Train your mind to remain positive and avoid negative thoughts.
+Unit 5: Interviewing 82 • Sit in a lonely place where you feel relaxed without any disturbance, close your eyes and keep your mind cool.
+Take a deep breath, exhale and feel the sensation. • Visualize all positive aspects of your career and try to avoid the negative thoughts, imagine that you are appearing for the interview.
+Feel that you are answering all questions asked very positively with the interviewers displaying confidence that makes you feel good and boosts your morale. • Train your mind to remain positive and avoid negative thoughts.
 Practice the visualization technique regularly, just like meditation for better results and positive changes in life.

-- 1. Which one of the following is not a business interview?

-- a.
-Media interview

-- b.
-Performance appraisal interview

-- c.
-Counseling interview

-- d.
-Disciplinary interview

-- e.
-Employment interview

-- 2. As part of your Summer Internship Project, you have been asked to survey the market and at the same time, introduce your product to the prospective customer.
-Your interviewing can be termed as

-- a.
-Counseling interviews

-- b.
-Employment interviews

-- c.
-Persuasive interviews

-- d.
-Disciplinary interview

-- e.
-Performance appraisal interview

-- 3. Which of these is not a problem that calls for disciplinary action?

-- a.
-Chronic absenteeism

-- b.
-Insubordination

-- c.
-Family problems

-- d.
-Disobedience

-- e.
-Indiscipline

-5.6 Planning an Interview

-For an interview to be successful, irrespective of whatever type it is, careful planning is required.
-Planning for an interview requires - (1) stating the purpose; (2) getting information about the other party; (3) deciding on the structure; (4) considering possible questions; (5) planning the physical setting, and (6) anticipating problems.
+Check Your Progress - 1 1.
+Which one of the following is not a business interview? a.
+Media interview b.
+Performance appraisal interview c.
+Counseling interview d.
+Disciplinary interview e.
+Employment interview 2.
+As part of your Summer Internship Project, you have been asked to survey the market and at the same time, introduce your product to the prospective customer.
+Your interviewing can be termed as. a.
+Counseling interview b.
+Employment interviews c.
+Persuasive interviews d.
+Disciplinary interview e.
+Performance appraisal interview d.
+Disciplinary interview e.
+Performance appraisal interviews d.
+Disciplinary action? a.
+Chronic absenteeism b.
+Insubordination c.
+Family problems d.
+Disobedience e.
+Indiscipline 5.6 Planning an Interview For an interview to be successful, irrespective of whatever type it is, careful planning is required.
+Planning for an interview requires - (1) stating the purpose; (2) getting information about the other party; (3) deciding on the